 ILO Declaration on Fundamental Principles and Rights at Work

-Adopted in 1998, the Declaration commits member states to respect and promote eight fundamental principles and rights in four categories, whether or not they have ratified the relevant Conventions.
+Adopted in 1998, the Declaration commits member states to respect and promote eight fundamental principles and rights in five categories, whether or not they have ratified the relevant Conventions.

 - freedom of association and the right to collective bargaining (Conventions 87 and 98)